 The Student Welfare team is here to help you with any personal difficulties you may experience during your time at the University.

-The team is made up of professional welfare staff who are able to advise you on a wide range of personal and welfare issues that may impact your studies and day-to-day life, including:
+The team is made up of professional welfare staff who are able to advise and support you on a wide range of personal and well-being issues that may impact your studies and day-to-day life.
+These could include:

 - Settling in and adjusting to University life